andre-ls/dactory/Field_Specifications/Inventory/Material_Id.md

 ## General Elements

 - Field Name: Material ID
-- Parent Table: Materials
+- Parent Table: Inventory
-- Shared By: Models Material List, Inventory
+- Shared By: Material
 - Description: An Numeric Code to Uniquely identify every material used at the Factory.

 ## Physical Elements